Individual education: Creative/applied courses

-Socialization aspect
+Socialization

 Teachers socialize children through their positions as teachers and advisers.
 Children can choose their adviser, though the teacher can choose whether to accept that student.
 The adviser is an equal to the child in this environment (unlike during the academic program), and can only enforce the first school rule, related to dangerous behavior (see below).
-They meet as a group (the adviser with all children who have chosen him or her, or in the absence of a decision by the child, the child is assigned an adviser).Among other things, students learn about problem solving, health maintenance, interpersonal communications and purpose in life.
+They meet as a group (the adviser with all children who have chosen him or her, or in the absence of a decision by the child, the child is assigned an adviser).
+Among other things, students learn about problem solving, health maintenance, interpersonal communications and purpose in life.
 The adviser supervises homeroom, which occurs at the beginning and end of the day and is unstructured.
 At least once a week and sometimes every day, the adviser holds a class meeting during which time the children discuss their various concerns.
 Rules regarding homeroom and class meetings can only be decided democratically.
 The teacher can suggest rules but the children decide by a vote.

 The adviser is also the liaison between the child and other teachers with whom there may be difficulties, and can act as a mediator.
 The adviser also liaises with the child's parents but only on rare occasions and only with the child's consent.
 The child should always be in the room during such discussions if possible.

 The socialization program includes "playtime" for younger children.
 Other teachers are also free to discuss social matters with children, as equals.

-Disciplinary procedure
+Disciplinary procedures

 Individual education schools have only three school rules: